 So here is a list of the 14 EU food allergens, with the INCI Latin term where applicable, plus examples of cosmetic use.
 Remember that vegan products should be effectively free from animal-sourced allergens.
 Any trace contamination is unlikely to trigger a reaction, as it might in the corresponding food scenario, given the quantity and method of exposure.

-Rare in cosmetics, but here’s one explicit example of a celery seed oil face cream.
+Rare in cosmetics, but here’s one explicit example of a celery seed oil face cream (pictured right).

 Cereals containing gluten

 Triticum vulgare (wheat); hordeum vulgare (barley); secale cereale (rye); avena sativa (oat).